Blog Layout

 questions about tinnitus

-Tinnitus can be difficult to describe because it affects people in different ways.
+What is the definition of Tinnitus?
+This condition can be difficult to describe because it affects people in different ways.
 Some people hear a constant high-pitched sound, while others describe tinnitus as almost musical.
+These variations in experience can make tinnitus challenging to discuss.

-The definition of tinnitus is the presence of sound without external stimuli.
+The tinnitus is defined as the presence of sound without external stimuli.
 For people that have tinnitus, they hear ringing, buzzing, humming, clicking or other sounds – even in a quiet place.
-The persistent sounds they hear are most often only be heard by them.
+The persistent sounds they hear are most often only heard by them.

 Around 43% of Canadians experience tinnitus at some point in their life.
 The effects can range from a minor nuisance that can be ignored to a debilitating noise that inhibits daily living and impacts mental health.

-Tinnitus can be challenging to discuss because it is experienced in vastly different ways.
 There are various potential causes of tinnitus, including hearing loss, infections and even some medications.
-Although there is no cure, there are tinnitus treatments and technology that can improve the quality of life for people that have tinnitus.
+Although there is no cure, there are tinnitus treatments and technology that can improve the quality of life for people that have tinnitus, so it can be valuable to know more about it and the options that are available.

 Here are the most common questions that we hear about tinnitus: